pakodaengineer/Cowin-Notifier/README.md

  5. It's done .. just click the runner.bat to start it.
  Use the taskmanger to exit the program.
 End the pythonw.exe for closing it

- # Input your data in searcData.json
+ # Input fields in searcData.json

  state - (needed) enter your state name